u-root/webboot/README.md

 Wi-fi firmware built-in.
 We no longer build the initramfs into the kernel, as that's not needed.

+Make sure the kernel configuration includes the firmware for your network device.
+For instance, the Thinkpad x240 with Intel Corporation Wireless 7260 uses iwlwifi-7260-17.ucode.
+If you look at the kernel config file, this firmware name is included under `CONFIG_EXTRA_FIRMWARE=`.

-To build, first, be sure you're in a directory you want to be in!
+To build, first be sure you're in a directory you want to be in!
 You can actually do the work in the webboot root directory because the `.gitignore` file ignores the two directories you create when following the instructions here.